 I really wanted these to work, so I couldn’t just give up.
 So, I tried a few different things (and a few different google searches) and came up with a final product I was really happy with.
 They aren’t very crumbly, the scent is perfect, and they last for my entire shower too.

 Stir together the baking soda & water into a thick paste.
 About 1 cup of baking soda to 1/3 of a cup of water.
-I really recommend using silicone muffin liners or a silicone muffin pan for these.
+I really recommend using silicone muffin liners or a silicone muffin pan for these – or even the aluminum foil muffin liners.
 I tried paper ones my first try, and the paper stuck to them like crazy.
 With the silicone muffin liners, they pop right out with ease.
-(I’ve had my silicone muffin liners for at least 7 years now, and I love them for everyday baking as well).
+(I’ve had my silicone muffin liners for at least 7 years now, and they are still going strong!
+I love them for everyday baking as well).

 Fill each muffin cup halfway.
 Add a few generous drops of each of the essential oils.
 Then fill each muffin cup up with the rest of the ‘cold batter’.